KhronosGroup/3DC-Asset-Creation/asset-creation-guidelines/RealtimeAssetCreationGuidelines.md

 [<ins>Link to full version</ins>](./full-version/sec12_FutureDevelopments/FutureDevelopments.md)

-<strong>Interactivity</strong> - Khronos is ratifying an extension to enable models to have self-contained behaviors that can make the product more engaging.
+<strong>Interactivity</strong> - Assets can include self-contained behaviors.

-<strong>MaterialX</strong> - A node graph for procedural textures.
+<strong>MaterialX</strong> - A node graph for procedural materials and textures.

 <strong>Node Visibility</strong> - Turn on and off different parts of the model, especially useful when used with the interactivity extension.

-<strong>Subsurface Scattering</strong> - KHR_materials_diffuse_transmission and KHR_materials_subsurface can improve the look of certain materials such as skin or wax.
+<strong>Subsurface Scattering</strong> - Diffuse Transmission and Volumetric Scattering can mimic how light is scattered through materials such as skin or wax.

 <strong>Gaussian Splatting</strong> - A way of displaying point clouds with view-dependant properties that stretch and elongate each point.
 They can provide a photo-realistic representation of a product with features that are traditionally hard to represent with triangles and PBR textures, such as thin features and fur.